SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ```html
 <script> </script>
 ```
-The code with the functions of the application will be relatively short (about 70-80 lines) and so we don't need to set it apart into a new separate file.
+The code with the functions of the application will be relatively short (about 70-80 lines) and so we don't need to put it into a new separate file.
 The important thing is to place it correctly in our HTML file.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>It is recommended that all JavaScript files be placed at the end of the HTML document before the final <strong>"body"</strong> tag.
 This guarantees the faster loading of the page, because we do not delay the rendering (processing) of its elements.</td>